ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Reference: This field contains a pointer to the public specification for the means used for transporting EDHOC messages.

 This registry has been initially populated with the values in {{table-edhoc-transports}}.

+## EDHOC Trust Anchor Purposes Registry  ## {#iana-edhoc-ta-purposes}

+IANA is requested to create a new "EDHOC Trust Anchor Purposes" registry within the "Ephemeral Diffie-Hellman Over COSE (EDHOC)" registry group defined in {{RFC9528}}.

+The registration policy is either "Private Use", "Standards Action with Expert Review", or "Specification Required" per {{Section 4.6 of RFC8126}}.
+"Expert Review" guidelines are provided in {{iana-expert-review}}.

+All assignments according to "Standards Action with Expert Review" are made on a "Standards Action" basis per {{Section 4.9 of RFC8126}}, with Expert Review additionally required per {{Section 4.5 of RFC8126}}.
+The procedure for early IANA allocation of Standards Track code points defined in {{RFC7120}} also applies.
+When such a procedure is used, IANA will ask the designated expert(s) to approve the early allocation before registration.
+In addition, WG chairs are encouraged to consult the expert(s) early during the process outlined in {{Section 3.1 of RFC7120}}.

+The columns of this registry are:

+* Name: This field contains the descriptive name of the trust anchor purpose, to enable easier reference to the item.
+These names MUST be unique.

+* CBOR label: This field contains the value used to identify the trust anchor purpose.
+These values MUST be unique.
+The value can be an unsigned integer or a negative integer.
+Different ranges of values use different registration policies:

+  * Integer values from -24 to 23 are designated as "Standards Action With Expert Review".

+  * Integer values from -65536 to -25 and from 24 to 65535 are designated as "Specification Required".

+  * Integer values smaller than -65536 and greater than 65535 are marked as "Private Use".

+* Description: This field contains a short description of the trust anchor purpose.

+* Reference: This field contains a pointer to the public specification for the trust anchor purpose.

+This registry has been initially populated with the values in {{sec-edhoc-ta-purposes}}.

 ## EDHOC Trust Anchor Types Registry  ## {#iana-edhoc-ta-types}